cisagov/tpt-reports/README.md

   -l --log-level=LEVEL              If specified, then the log level will be set to
                                     the specified value.
-Valid values are "debug", "info", "warning", "error", and "critical". [default: info] --output-dir=OUTPUT_DIRECTORY     The directory where the final PDF reports should be saved. [default: ~/]
+Valid values are "debug", "info", "warning", "error", and "critical". [default: info] -o --output-dir=OUTPUT_DIRECTORY  The directory where the final PDF reports should be saved. [default: ~/]

 Arguments: